Just-Irish/irishblog/content/posts/I Hate AI, but Quietly Love It.md

 ## It Can be Good or Bad; Depends on Who You Are

 I've ranted long enough about this.
-Fact of the matter is that AI can be both benefical and detrimental for people and society.
+Fact of the matter is that AI can be both beneficial and detrimental for people and society.
 And like anything else in this world those with honor and integrity will use it for fun or to actually make a difference, and those who could care less and have no shame will use it for all the despicable reasons you can think of.
 AI is now our world and we need to get used to it and we need to be able to spot it.
 You *can* spot AI and I highly encourage you to watch the video I link down below because we need to be able to recognize it and we need to call out the bullshit like a person would a snakeoil salesman.

 {{< youtube 9Ch4a6ffPZY >}}